nvdaaddons/DevGuide/readme.md

 Planned sections:

 * What exactly is global plugin (done).
-* Importance of consulting NvDA and add-on commands to minimize command conflicts (done, see the section on add-on components) (done).
+* Importance of consulting NVDA and add-on commands to minimize command conflicts (done, see the section on add-on components) (done).
 * When not to use global plugins (done).
 * A few worked out examples (few more needed).
 * These sections may change.